Earth and Environmental Sciences

 This class is meant to be immersive and students will experience:

-• The many aspects of Geological & Environmental Science and the diverse methods and approaches Geoscientists used to study the Earth and Environment.
+• The many aspects of Earth & Environmental Science and the diverse methods and approach scientists used to study the Earth system

 • How to analyze the mineralogy and environmental geochemistry of rocks, soil, water and sediments.